M64GitHub/libtsprites/README.md

 ### Main Principles

  - `blocks`: half characters.
 Have a color or can be transparent: '▄' or '▀' are individual blocks.
  - `soft blocks` and `soft lines`: leveraging UTF-8 block characters for pixelwise smooth (constrained) movements and positioning.
 The UTF-8 block characters enables to form (virtual) 8x8 blocks '█', that can be moved pixelwise: '▐▌'.
 This is achieved by using 2 characters and specific combinations of foreground and background colors of the supported block character-set.
 A soft block is visually always (virtual) 8x8 pixels in dimension.
-The same concept also can be used to form lines of arbitrary length in virtual pixels:'▐█▌', '██▌', ...
+The same concept also can be used to form lines of arbitrary length in virtual pixels: '▐█▌', '██▌'.
  - `characters`:  ASCII/UNICODE characters